Lateran Obelisk: History

 When it was completed, the obelisk now known as the Lateran Obelisk stood at 32 m (105 ft) which was the tallest one in Egypt.
-Both it and the other obelisk, known as the Obelisk of Theodosius, were brought to Alexandria over the Nile by an obelisk ship in the early 4th century by Constantius II.
+Both it and the other obelisk, known as the Obelisk of Theodosius, were brought to Alexandria over the Nile River by an obelisk ship in the early 4th century by Constantius II.
 He intended to bring both obelisks to Constantinople, the new capital for the Roman Empire; the Lateran Obelisk never made it.

 Circus Maximus

 After the obelisk remained in Alexandria for a few decades, Constantius II had the Lateran obelisk shipped to Rome when he made his only visit there in 357.
 It was erected near the Egyptian obelisk called the Flaminio, which had stood since 10 BC where it was installed by Augustus to decorate the spina of the Circus Maximus.
 There they both remained, until after the fall of the Western Roman Empire in the 5th century the Circus Maximus was abandoned and they eventually broke or were taken down.
 They were eventually buried by mud and detritus carried by a small stream over time.

 First person accounts have the original (Roman) base of the monument still in the Circus Maximus as late as 1589.
 It contained a narrative of Constantius' transport, raising, and dedication of "his father's" obelisk inscribed on its four sides as a long epigram.